connortm20/Lexical-Analyzer/README.md

 # Lexical-Analyzer

 ## The Problem:
-  Using a Direct Finite Automata, disect and list all lexemes of an input file and their identified token value.
+  Using a Deterministic Finite Automata, disect and list all lexemes of an input file and their identified token value.

 ## Contributions:
 Designed as a class project for Computer Systems II